Toward a Special \textbf{$E_6\to G(2) \times SU(3)_A$} Embedding for Standard Model and Dark Matter and an $E_7$ Completion Proposal: FCNC Suppression and Proton Stability

 \subsection{Proton decay}

-In the special embedding $E_6\to G(2) \times SU(3)_A$, proton decay \cite{Weinberg1979Bviol,WilczekZee1979,SuperK2017,PDG2024} is naturally suppressed for several reasons: i) the potentially dangerous colored coset vectors $X\in G(2)/SU(3)_C$ couple to leptons only through the $G(2)$-charged $(\mathbf3,\mathbf7)$ sector, while the light leptons can be arranged to lie in the $G(2)$-singlet $(\mathbf6,\mathbf1)$ sector; thus $X$-mediated $qqq\ell$ operators are suppressed; ii) the $SU(3)_A$ coset vectors $Y$ carry no color and do not generate baryon-violating dimension-6 operators; iii) the $E_6$ coset vectors $\mathcal{E}$ can be made very heavy and/or prevented from coupling to light quark–lepton currents by symmetry, leaving only negligible higher-order contributions \cite{GurseyRamondSikivie1976,AchimanStech1978,HewettRizzo1989,Slansky1981}.
+In the special embedding $E_6\to G(2) \times SU(3)_A$, proton decay \cite{Weinberg1979Bviol,WilczekZee1979,SuperK2017,PDG2024} is naturally suppressed for several reasons: i) the $SU(3)_A$ coset vectors $Y$ carry no color and do not generate baryon-violating dimension-6 operators associated with colored leptoquark gauge boson exchange; ii) the heavy \(Z'\) introduced by the \(E_7\) uplift is also colorless and transforms trivially under \(G(2)\) as $Z'_\mu\sim\mathbf1_{G(2)}$, being neither a dark gluon, nor a \(G(2)\)-coset vector and not a leptoquark gauge boson; iii) the $E_6$ and $E_7$ coset vectors are made very heavy and/or prevented from coupling to light quark–lepton currents by symmetry, leaving only negligible higher-order contributions \cite{GurseyRamondSikivie1976,AchimanStech1978,HewettRizzo1989,Slansky1981}.